Casemate: 20th century

-Following experience gained in World War I, French engineers began to design a new scheme of fortifications to protect their eastern border, which became known as the Maginot Line.
+Following experience gained in World War I, French engineers began designing a new system of fortifications to protect their eastern border, which became known as the Maginot Line.
 The main element of this line were large underground forts based on the feste principle, whose main armament was in turrets, however the countryside between them was defended by smaller self-sufficient works based on the earlier casemates de bourges, housing either light field guns or anti-tank guns.
-As World War II approached, similar casemate designs were adopted by other European nations as they offered protection from attacking aircraft.
+As World War II approached, other European nations adopted similar casemate designs as they offered protection from attacking aircraft.
 The German Organisation Todt undertook the development of casemates for the large coastal guns of the Atlantic Wall.
 Built of concrete up to 10 metres thick, they were thought to be able to withstand any form of attack.
-Work by the Western Allies to develop countermeasures that could defeat casemates and other types of bunker resulted in weapons such as tank-mounted spigot mortars, rocket-assisted projectiles, recoilless rifles, various types of demolition charge and earthquake bombs.
+Work by the Western Allies to develop countermeasures that could defeat casemates and other types of bunkers resulted in weapons such as tank-mounted spigot mortars, rocket-assisted projectiles, recoilless rifles, various types of demolition charge and earthquake bombs.